cylc/cylc-admin/docs/research/20190606-suites-guild-cylc-gui-review.md

   CLI in scripts or suites[?!]
 * Stop a suite - about 50-50
 * Create pictures for presentations - lines too thin.
 * GUI good for inserting tasks, holding suites, triggering tasks

 #### Other comments
 * Advertise Plug Button!
-* Difference between nudging and [???] tasks
+* Difference between nudging and polling tasks [is unclear?]
 * Namespace graph too big/complex for many suites.
 Needs better navigation.
 * Lots of love for gpanel (when it worked).
 Request for RHEL7 version.
 * Graph diff is rarely used, but very useful when it is.